notbasketball/WX-CLI/README.md

 * On Arch, the command would be `sudo pacman -S python3`

 ### Installation
 Now, at the top of this page you should see a green `Code` button.
 Click that, download the zip, extract wherever.
-Create a file within that folder with the name `apikeys.json`.
 Populate the JSON file as such that it is an object containing one property entitled `weathercom` (see example below).
 Open a terminal window in the WX-CLI folder.
 Type in `python3 weather.py`, enter your latitude and longitude, and you should be getting data!

 ### Example apikeys.json
 ```